endurodave/CoreDump/README.md

 ```

 # Stack Frame

 Central to a useful core dump feature is capturing the call stack.
 As the program executes, functions are called.
 During a function call the return address, and other stack variables, are pushed onto the stack.
 When a function exits, the return address is popped off the stack and the processor continues execution at that address.
 It’s these pushed return address values stored within the stack frame that are of interest in reconstructing the call stack at the time of failure.

 The first thing to find out is the direction of the stack growth, either up or down.
 The ARM Cortex expands downwards, meaning as the stack grows the stack pointer moves to a lower address.
 The algorithm works with a stack growing in either direction with a slight tweak to seek upwards or downwards through memory.

 The stack trace algorithm has two possible modes depending on whether your compiler uses a stack frame pointer.
 The "no frame pointer" version is the most generic and works with any call stack.
 The "use frame pointer" version is slightly more efficient and, of course, only works with call stacks containing stack frame pointers.
+Some compilers allow turning the feature on and off (e.g. GCC uses `-fno-omit-frame-pointer`).

 The next thing to know is the address ranges for RAM and flash.
 When viewing raw memory it helps to know where the address is located.
 On the ARM Cortex STM32F103 simulator, the following address ranges are used: